Sophora toromiro: History

+The first documented specimen of Sophora toromiro was made in 1774 by European settlers, with notes indicating the species were sparsely populated and visually dead or dying due to overgrazing.
+Research suggests that Sophora toromiro was introduced to Europe in the 16th and 17th century by explorers due to genetic evidence from a cultivated specimen from the year 1800.
+Before extinction, Sophora toromiro was a common part of the island's natural vegetation, particularly in the dry forest and shrublands.

-Heavy deforestation had eliminated most of the island's forests by the first half of the 17th century, and the once common toromiro became rare and ultimately extinct in the wild in the 1960s.
+Heavy deforestation had eliminated most of Easter Island's forests by the first half of the 17th century, and the once common toromiro became rare and ultimately extinct in the wild in the 1960s.
+The last wild specimen was a plant in Rano Kao in 1935, which was harvested in 1960.
 Local tradition has it that the rongorongo tablets of Easter Island are made of toromiro.
 However, all tablets of native wood tested by modern methods have turned out to be Thespesia populnea, known as miro or milo in some Polynesian languages.
 David Attenborough describes the timber from which a small wooden male sculpture in his possession is made, having been identified by Kew Gardens as Sophora toromiro.
+Additionally, the population declined due to overgrazing by the introduction of rabbits, sheep, pigs, horses, and cattle.
+Other human impacts include increased use of fire for clearing as a basis for settlement.